Thermal Enclosure For 3D Printer

 thingiverse

-Update: I apparently never uploaded the stl file for the rear corners.
-Well, now I have.
-Enjoy!
-Large ABS 3D prints tend to delaminate during printing if you don't keep them warm while printing.
-This "thing" is a group of 3D printable parts to make a thermally insulating box from 1" PIR foam to contain your printer.
-I designed printed pieces to hold the foam boards because I frequently take my printer to demonstrations and I wanted to be able take the box apart and put it back together.
-If you don't need to move your printer, just use duct tape to hold the foam pieces together and don't bother printing parts to do it.
-Instructions Measure your printer and calculate the sizes of the foam pieces you'll need to build the box to enclose it.
-Cut the pieces in the configuration shown or the printed parts may not work.
-I used 1" PIR foam with foil on both sides because it is fire retardant, but you could probably get away with polystyrene foam.
-You'll need four of the rear corners, two of the front corners, and two of the hinge assemblies.
-Print as many of the clips as you think you'll need for your box size.
-The front and rear corner pieces and the hinges are printed in two parts then superglued together in order to avoid using support material during printing.
-Print with a 3-5mm brim to prevent corners lifting off the print bed (see the photo of the rear corner).
-It's a good idea to tape the edges of the foam pieces to prevent damaging them.
-2" packing tape or duct tape works fine.
-You may want to put some pieces of masonite or wood under your printer's feet, depending on how heavy it is, to prevent them from sinking into the foam.
-The hinges are designed so that 6-32 screws will screw tightly into the door hinge pieces and fit loosely in the box hinge piece.
-It's also a good idea to move the printer's electronics outside the box- heat and electronics are not a good combination.
-1) Cut notches in the foam then put the clips, corners, and hinge on the bottom piece of foam, 2) set your printer on it, 3) add suitably notched back and side pieces of foam, 4) put the clips, corners, and hinge on the suitably notched top piece 5) put the top on the box and press it into place 6) put the door on the hinge 7) cut notches/holes as needed for filament, cables, and windows.
-You don't really need to seal the box air tight, so don't worry about small gaps at corners and edges.
-If you're really paranoid about it you can make "weather strips" using packing tape at the edges of the foam boards.
-Update: I measured the temperature inside the box using a thermocouple and found that I had to leave the door open a little to keep the temperature from rising above 42C.
-My electronics are still inside the box and that was as hot as I wanted to let it get without some provision for cooling the electronics.
-The last photo shows a 3 Face Cup (blue) I printed inside the box using ABS.
-It took about 15 hours to print and exhibits no delamination.
+Update: It appears that I hadn't originally uploaded the STL file for the rear corners; however, it's now available.
+Large ABS 3D prints may delaminate during printing if not kept warm.
+This project offers a solution by providing printable parts to create a thermally insulating box from 1" PIR foam to protect your printer.
+The design includes printed pieces for holding the foam boards, which are particularly useful when transporting your printer.
+If you don't need to move your printer, duct tape can be used instead of printing the holding pieces.
+To use this system, measure your printer and calculate the sizes of the foam pieces required.
+Cut the foam according to the specified configuration or the printed parts may not fit correctly.
+A 1" PIR foam with foil on both sides was used due to its fire-retardant properties, but polystyrene foam might also suffice.
+You will need four rear corners, two front corners, and two hinge assemblies.
+Print as many clips as needed for your box size.
+The corner pieces and hinges are printed in two parts to avoid the use of support material during printing; they are then superglued together.
+Use a 3-5mm brim when printing to prevent corners from lifting off the print bed.
+Tape the edges of the foam pieces with packing tape or duct tape to prevent damage, and consider placing pieces of masonite or wood under your printer's feet for added support.
+The hinges are designed for 6-32 screws, which fit tightly into the door hinge pieces but loosely in the box hinge piece.
+It is recommended to move the printer's electronics outside of the box, as heat and electronics don't mix well.
+To assemble the box, follow these steps: 1) cut notches in the foam and attach clips, corners, and hinges to the bottom piece; 2) place your printer on the foam base; 3) add suitably notched back and side pieces of foam; 4) attach the clips, corners, and hinge to the top piece; 5) place the top on the box; 6) attach the door to the hinge; 7) cut notches/holes for filament, cables, and windows as needed.
+Although sealing the box air-tight isn't necessary, you can use packing tape as 'weather strips' at the edges of the foam boards if desired.
+In some cases, leaving the door slightly open might be required to prevent the internal temperature from rising above 42°C. A large print taking around 15 hours was tested inside the box with no delamination issues.

 Download Model from thingiverse